Skip to content

 Parquet and Iceberg are first-class: row group metadata is read once in the main process at split-generation time (no data scan, just the file footer — typically a few KB per file).
 Row groups are packed into split_bytes-sized chunks.
 A single large file can produce many chunks assigned to different workers.

-ORC, CSV, JSON, JSONL are treated as unsplittable: each file becomes one chunk.
-The strategy still balances by estimated byte size across workers, but a single large file cannot be split between workers.
+CSV, JSON, JSONL are treated as unsplittable: each file becomes one chunk.
 For good parallelism with these formats, partition your data into many smaller files before training.

-If you have a few very large ORC or CSV files, sub-file splitting is not available.
+If you have a few very large CSV or JSONL files, sub-file splitting is not available.
 Split them into smaller files (e.g. 128–512 MiB each) to give the strategy enough chunks to balance across workers.

 Sub-File Splitting

-For large Parquet files, TargetSizeSplitStrategy generates multiple Split objects with disjoint RowRange values — a single file can be distributed across multiple workers.
+For large Parquet and ORC files, TargetSizeSplitStrategy generates multiple Split objects with disjoint RowRange values — a single file can be distributed across multiple workers.

 Split(file=DataFileInfo, row_range=None) # whole file